github/docs/content/github/managing-your-work-on-github/file-attachments-on-issues-and-pull-requests.md

 {% endtip %}

-The maximum size for files is 25MB and the maximum size for images and gifs is 10MB.
+The maximum file size is:
-{% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt "enterprise-server@3.1" or currentVersion == "github-ae@next" %}
+- 10MG for images and gifs{% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt "enterprise-server@3.1" or currentVersion == "github-ae@next" %}
+- 10MB for videos uploaded to a repository owned by a user or organization on a free GitHub plan
-Videos can be up to 100 MB in size if the repository is owned by a user or organization on a paid GitHub plan, otherwise the maximum size is 10MB.
+- 100MB for videos uploaded to a repository owned by a user or organization on a paid GitHub plan{% endif %}
+- 25MB for all other files

 {% endif %}